 - Be prepared to play any major scale, if requested.

 - Sight-read one or two short excerpts provided by the instrumental faculty in the audition, if requested.

 Students interested in organ may audition on either organ or piano, depending on which will best demonstrate the student's abilities.
-If auditioning on piano, requirements for Piano Auditions above should be followed.
+If auditioning on piano, requirements for piano majors should be followed.

 - Perform two or three selections from contrasting style periods, with at least one from the Baroque.